Nexus-Protocol/documentation/SC_api_for_frontend.md

 #### get Nexus Protocol fees

 Nexus protocol use some part of profit to inflate Community Pool and to reward Governance stakers.
-We should substract those from total basset vault apr.
+We should substract those from total bAssetVault apr.

 In order to get those parts you need to query Nexus Psi Distributor contract with `{"config": {}}` ([bombay-10 contract for bLuna](https://finder.terra.money/bombay-10/address/terra1fs6nrhk5y2kd0x6gmkdahykfvh2yg0r5fn07m3))
 (it is different for each bAsset)